improdead/Vector-roblox/Vector.md

 Decisions captured

 - AI name: Vector (assistant name in UI and comments)
-- LLM provider: OpenRouter; server default `OPENROUTER_MODEL` (currently moonshotai/kimi-k2:free) with plugin override option for `gemini-2.5-flash` via model selector.
+- LLM providers: OpenRouter (default) with optional direct Gemini integration; `VECTOR_DEFAULT_PROVIDER`, plugin overrides, and env keys decide which client runs each request.
 - Package manager: npm
 - Hosting: Local dev at http://127.0.0.1:3000 for now.
 We will move to Vercel (or similar) later.
 - Domain permissions: local-only for now; will add hosted domain later when deploying.